MasterZean/z2-stdlib/stdlib/sys.core/parse/sys.core.ConvertUtf8.api.md

 ```

 #### Brief
-The maximum required Utf8 buffer size to store the textual form of a `sys.core.lang.Byte` value.
+The maximum required Utf8 buffer size to store the textual form of a [Byte][sys.core.lang.Byte] value.

 ***